qfpl/fp-in-ruby/slides/fp-in-ruby.md

 <div class="notes">
 - Sometimes we want to build up a different type of structure and map won't do
+- `inject` isn't about aggretaing/summarising - can accumulate to a new structure
 </div>

 ##